micolous/grpc-asgi-django-demo/docs/demo.md

   HTTPS or use backend TLS connections (but could be configured to do so).

 - The gRPC ASGI Django demo server does not implement TLS (but could).

+- This demo doesn't send any CORS or CSRF headers.
+This could be added to [your Envoy configuration][envoy-cors], or added to the gRPC server itself (as gRPC response metadata is just HTTP response headers).

 - Envoy runs as a separate Docker container.